isovector/certainty-by-construction/src/book/2-numbers.lagda.md

     suc  : ℕ → ℕ  -- !
 1
 ```

-Here we use the `data` keyword to construct a type consisting of several
+Here we use the `keyword:data` keyword to construct a type consisting of several
 different constructors.
-In this case, a natural is either a `zero` or it is a
+In this case, a natural is either a `ctor:zero` or it is a
-`suc` of some other natural number.
+`ctor:suc` of some other natural number.
 You will notice that we must give explicit
 types to constructors of a `data` type, and at [1](Ann) we give the type of
-`suc` as `ℕ → ℕ`.
-This is the precise meaning that a `suc` is "of some other
+`ctor:suc` as `ℕ → ℕ`.
+This is the precise meaning that a `ctor:suc` is "of some other
 natural number."
-You can think of `suc` as the mathematical function:
+You can think of `ctor:suc` as the mathematical function:

 $$
 x \mapsto x + 1
 $$

 although this is just a mental shortcut, since we can define the 1 in this
-function *only* via `suc`, and we do not yet have a definition of addition.
+function *only* via `ctor:suc`, and we do not yet have a definition of addition.

 ## A Note on Algebraic Data Types